red-collar-official/flutter_kore/packages/umvvm/doc/wrapper.md

 }
 ```

-Here is example if declaration of all types of dependencies:
+Here is an example of declaration of all types of dependencies:

 ```dart
 @singleton